mixpanel/docs/pages/docs/tracking-methods/id-management/migrating-to-simplified-id-merge-system.md

       }
     }
     ```

-3. Upon user logout, re-generate a new anonymous ID to store the anonymous events, and later merge them with the next user who logs in (could be the same user, or different users sharing the same device).
-Unlike Original ID, Simplified ID Merge does not have a limit on the number of identifiers allowed in an ID cluster.
+3. Upon user logging out, you can generate a new Anonymous ID for `$device_id` to temporarily store the anonymous events, and then later merge them with the next user who logs in (could be the same user, or a different user sharing the same device).
+Unlike Original ID Merge, Simplified ID Merge does not have a limit on the number of identifiers allowed in an ID cluster.
     ```
     //after user logout
     {